 Before using the Power BI services and features, you should know about the Architecture of Power BI.
 Because, you should know how the Power BI services, components are being used to transform the data, create the reports and dashboards.

 Want to become a Master in Power BI?
-Then visit here to learn Microsoft Power BI Training
+Then Enrol here for Power BI Online Training

 In this blog, we are going to provide detailed information about the Power BI Architecture and its components.

 Let’s get started!

 Microsoft Power BI Architecture:

 Power BI is a business platform that includes several technologies to work together.
 It delivers outstanding business intelligence solutions.
 Power BI Architecture contains four steps.

 Let us discuss these four steps giving insightful information about each one of them.

 - Data Integration

 1. Data Integration: Data is extracted from different sources which can be different servers or databases.
 The data from various sources can be in different types and formats.
 If you import the file into the Power BI, it compresses the data sets up to 1GB, and it uses a direct query if the compressed data sets exceed more than 1GB.
 Then the data is integrated into a standard format and stored at a place called staging area.
 There are two choices for big data sets.
 They are as follows.